• Skip to nav

 Chic Cafes & Urban Bars

-Rockhampton has reinvented itself as a city offering classy eateries, microbreweries and distilleries.
+Rockhampton has reinvented itself as a city offering classy eateries and microbreweries.

 The city basks on the banks of the swirling Fitzroy River and has a fabulous new riverfront precinct, which was completed in 2018.
 Presided over by the imposing Customs House and lined with elegantly restored Victorian buildings, you’ll find yourself gravitating to this neck of the woods for dining and nightlife.